 A hot and spicy version of classic dumpling dipping sauce.

-This garlic sauce is a great way to add some extra flavor to stir-fry dishes and especially with seafood dishes.
+Garlic sauce is a great way to add some extra flavor to stir-fry dishes and especially with seafood dishes.

 A perfect sauce for your seafood dish, especially steamed or pan-fried prawns or scallops.
-This recipe uses finely chopped ginger and scallions/spring onions, but you can also cut them in julienne-style.

 Delicious dipping sauce and perfect for deep-fried snacks, such as spring rolls or prawn balls.

-This Sichuan peppercorn oil is one of our favorite Chinese sauces.
+Sichuan peppercorn oil is one of our favorite Chinese sauces.
 We recommend using this Sichuan peppercorn oil for salads, dumpling dipping sauce and to mix with noodles to give them some extra numbing and spicy flavor.
-You can store this Sichuan peppercorn oil in a dry and clean jar for up to 1 month and store in a dark and cool place.
+You can store Sichuan peppercorn oil in a dry and clean jar for up to 1 month and store in a dark and cool place.

 You can use olive oil or sunflower oil instead of vegetable and peanut oil for this recipe.
 But please don’t use any oil that’s strong in flavors, such as extra virgin olive oil or toasted sesame oil.